pivotal/docs-tap/install-openshift.hbs.md

 The following is the YAML file sample for the full-profile:

->**Important:** The policy controller `policy.apps.tanzu.vmware.com` must be excluded while installing Tanzu Application Platform v1.3 and later.
+>**Important** The policy controller `policy.apps.tanzu.vmware.com` must be excluded while installing Tanzu Application Platform v1.3 and later.
 For more information, see [Policy controller known issues](scst-policy/known-issues.md).

 >**Note** The `profile:` field takes `full` as the default value, but you can also set it to `iterate`, `build`, `run` or `view`.